wcsanders1/DesignPatterns/README.md

 ### Singleton

 Did you come here for an argument?
-Good, because you'll get one.
+Good.
 Choose from a variety of topics on which to argue.
 If you get tired of arguing a certain topic, you can switch to a different topic.
 Every topic is a class registered with an IoC container which provides a only a single instance of each.

 ## Structural Patterns